chetanyakan/mattermost-plugin-circleci/README.md

 ## Configuration

 1. Go to the plugin system console settings to generate the Webhook Secret and Encryption Key and enable the plugin.
 Note the value of the `Webhook Secret`.
-1. Make sure you are using CircleCI config version v2.1
+1. Make sure you are using CircleCI config version v2.1 or above.
 1. Use the `status` command from the Mattermost Orb, which is added in the `.circleci/config.yml` of this repo as the last step of any CircleCI Job you created for your workflow to enable notifications to Mattermost.
-1. Go to your project settings on CircleCI and add an Environment variable with the name `WEBHOOK_URL` with the value:
+1. Go to your project settings on CircleCI and add an Environment Variable with the name `WEBHOOK_URL` with the value:
 `http://<mattermost_url>/plugins/com.mattermost.circleci/api/v1/webhook?secret=<webhook_secret>`
-    - Replace `<mattermost_url>` with your site URL, for example: `localhost:8065`
+    - Replace `<mattermost_url>` with your site URL, for example: `community.mattermost.com`
     - Replace `<webhook_secret>` with the secret generated in the first step

 ### Generating Personal Access Token